sowcow/blog/content/posts/unmasking-the-face.md

 I'd say, even if sneaky, they signify key moments to consider.

 For whatever questionable reason, I watched Perfect Days by Wim Wenders too recently.
-Somehow, the director even if the he has great work, tends to be mentioned by Russian speaking people who have no idea about cinema but want to make a shade of impression.
+Somehow, the director, even if the he has great work, tends to be mentioned by Russian speaking people who signal sophistication.
+And I'm fine if somebody references, at least after watching it, if the reference is good.
+But in that case, the referencer probably asked chat-gpt and got hallucinated and confused mix of stuff.
+So it was the worst possible reference, and I don't know what to think about that.
+(BTW: I use chat-gpt to put commas around; hopefully, that does not make my references bad).

 Anyway, Perfect Days also has one sneaky and one less so instance of breaking the fourth wall.
 So, Wenders finally pushed me to get a book on mimics and facial expression.
 And Chat-GPT gave good advice on the choice of the book.